peterhinch/micropython-samples/astronomy/README.md

 r = RiSet(lat=47.609722, long=-122.3306, lto=-8)  # Seattle 47°36′35″N 122°19′59″W
 r = RiSet(lat=-33.87667, long=151.21, lto=11)  # Sydney 33°52′04″S 151°12′36″E
 ```
+## 2.3 Effect of local time

+MicroPython has no concept of local time.
+A hardware platform has a clock;
+depending on application this might be permanently set to local winter time, or
+it might be adjusted twice per year for local daylight saving time.
+It is the
+responsibility of the application to do this if it is considered necessary.

+Rise and set times are computed relative to UTC and then adjusted using the
+`RiSet` instance's local time offset before being returned  (see `.adjust()`).
+This applies to all variants - note that the local platform epoch is on a fixed
+date at 00:00:00 local time.

+If the machine clock has a fixed relationship to UTC, `RiSet` instances should
+have a corresponding fixed local time offset: rise and set times will be
+relative to that time.
+If the application implements daylight saving time, the
+local time offsets should be adjusted accordingly.

+The constructor and the `set_day()` method set the instance's date relative to
+the machine clock.
+They use only the date component of system time, hence they
+may be run at any time of day.
+In continuously-running applications, `set_day()`
+may be run each day just after midnight to keep a `RiSet` instance up to date.

 # 3. The moonphase function